RiRomain/LEDDisplayPanel/README.md

 ### Bill of material

 - 1 wemos D1 mini (any clones work, I took one with USB C) - 2.4€
-- 4.2 meters of 60 leds / meter WS2812b strip (252 leds + one led used as signal amplifier) - 8.79€
+- 4.2 meters of 60 leds / meter WS2812b strip (252 leds + one led used as signal amplifier) - I use BTF lighting brand - 8.79€
 - a 5 volts power supply - depending on how bright you want it to become, anything between 3A (15W) and 10A (50) would do - 12€ for 10A
 - a DC jack input port - 0.6€
 - a resistor, any between 200 and 500 will do - a few cents